Skip navigation links

 [ENDINFLOW]

 This keyword may also be used to initialize (or reinitialize) the flow conditions within the specified zone, as described in the section Flowfield Initialization.
+That section also details the order in which the various flow conditions are applied during initialization.

 Note: The GAS keyword and the CHEMISTRY keyword block, if used, must come before the ARBITRARY INFLOW keyword block in the input data (.dat) file.